Licensing criteria for centre-based ECE services

 Keep the trial evacuation (drill) records two years.

 Reviewing emergency plans and evacuation procedures should be a regular part of a centre’s self review.
 Records of each trial evacuation, together with emergency training records, should be used to inform that review.
 If any changes are required to evacuation procedures, these should be noted promptly in evacuation plans and any other documentation and notices updated.
 Remember also to communicate any changes made.

-The Ministry of Civil Defence and Emergency Management have a What’s the Plan Stan website which focuses on helping children prepare for an emergency and a special section which aims to support teachers to develop children’s knowledge, skills and attitudes to respond to and prepare for an emergency.
+The National Emergency Management Agency have a What’s the Plan Stan website which focuses on helping children prepare for an emergency and a special section which aims to support teachers to develop children’s knowledge, skills and attitudes to respond to and prepare for an emergency.

 Additional guidance is available specifically for centres above ground level.
 Guidance for ECE Services - Evacuation from High Rise Buildings [PDF, 394 KB]